xandwr/godotkit/README.md

-Class and member lookups include the project's own `class_name` scripts (declared members, script inheritance, `res://` locations) alongside the engine's native `ClassDB` — including GDExtension classes, because the index runs inside the selected project.
+Class and member lookups include the project's own `class_name` scripts (declared members, script inheritance, `res://` locations) alongside the engine's native `ClassDB`, including GDExtension classes, because the index runs inside the selected project.
 Member queries suggest nearby names for typos.
 The native index is cached in `.godot/gdkit/api-index.json` and invalidated automatically when the engine or extension set changes.
 Results identify the engine executable